 3. Eating Out.

 Many universities require meal plans for students living on campus.
 The first step to avoid eating out is using this meal plan.
 The second is cooking at home.
-Though most dorms don't come with a fully-equipped kitchen, you'd be amazed at what can be accomplished in a microwave.
+Though most dorms don’t come with a fully-equipped kitchen, you’d be amazed at what can be accomplished in a microwave.
 Does your student eat eggs?
 Two minutes in the microwave and they make a perfect patty for a sandwich.
 You can also look up college recipes for more ideas on how your student can save money by eating in and reducing their cost of college.

 4. Bringing a car to campus.